 WPBF 25 News Covers Police Pursuit Car Accident

 In April 2018, WPBF 25 News uncovered a video of a police pursuit that ended with a crash and seriously injured an innocent senior citizen.
 That crash happened 2 years ago in Riviera Beach as officers pursued a stolen car.

-Brian LaBovick, the South Florida personal injury attorney for the victim, says, “There was no need for Riviera Beach cops to chase a stolen car that had been carjacked a week before because they didn’t even know who was behind the wheel at that time.
+Brian LaBovick, the Personal Injury Attorney for the victim, says, “There was no need for Riviera Beach cops to chase a stolen car that had been carjacked a week before because they didn’t even know who was behind the wheel at that time.
 In the meantime, they endangered the public and severely injured an 84-year-old woman.”

 The following TV news clip features a police dashcam video of a high-speed stolen car chase in 2016.
 Riviera Beach cops spotted a red Infinity that had been carjacked a week before.
 And at least five officers chased the driver from north Congress Avenue to Martin Luther King Boulevard, until that suspect ran a red light at Military Trail, slamming into 84-year-old Arlene Rochkind’s car.

 “When you see the impact, it is awful,” says LaBovick.

 LaBovick, a South Florida personal injury attorney, is starting a lawsuit against the Riviera Beach Police Department because he says they broke their own policies which prohibit chases unless the need to catch the suspect outweighs the danger to the community.

 “They broke every regulation that they had.
 They didn’t follow any of their own policies,” says LaBovick.

 Rochkind was severely injured and rushed to the trauma unit where surgeons put her in a coma for weeks.
 In a deposition, Rochkind says she still doesn’t remember the crash and her eye needs more surgery.